 - At Lavender Farm Nursery we are committed to providing an equality of educational opportunities by placing the needs of the children first, supporting them and their parents both in nursery and, where appropriate, at home. - We are an inclusive nursery and have successfully integrated children with physical disabilities, moderate and severe learning difficulties, and social, emotional and mental health difficulties. - We encourage home/nursery liaison and have a welcoming ethos encouraging parents/carers to take an active role in the education of their children. - We also assist our families to access the best support for their children.
-SENCO to help our parents/carers in this.
+The Nursery SENCO will advise and sign post families to external services.